kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" width="214.31pt" height="52.16pt" viewBox="0 0 214.31 52.16" version="1.2">
 ```

-The PDF page size and the SVG viewBox are identical at 214.31 by 52.16 `pts`, as we would expect.
+The PDF page size and the SVG viewBox are identical at 214.31 by 52.16 pts, as we would expect.
 For comparison, the [`text-only.pdf` image]({attach}images/text-only.pdf) may be opened on a separate browser tab and compared with the SVG shown in +@fig:SVGfromPDFviapdftocairo.

 ![SVG version of `text-only` image converted from PDF by `pdftocairo`.]({attach}images/text-only-pdftocairo.svg){#fig:SVGfromPDFviapdftocairo width=80%}

-### PDF to SVG to PDF roundtrip
+#### PDF to SVG to PDF roundtrip

 We could open up `text-only.svg` in `Inkscape` and save it as a PDF, `text-only-inkscape.pdf` completing the round trip.
 Or we could use the command line so: